Class of 2018, Bachelor of Science in biology, minor in chemistry

 Arias’ involvement in RARE and other efforts stems from his love of the mountains and the natural beauty around Radford.
 He spends his free time swimming, hiking, and running in Radford and the surrounding New River Valley.

-After graduation, Arias plans to apply to medical school and dreams of becoming a pediatrician.
+After graduation, Arias plans to apply to PA school and dreams of becoming a Physician Assistant.
 He wants to put into practice the experiences he has had and the lessons he has learned at Radford University.

 “I have always been interested in human anatomy and physiology, and I feel the greatest joy after helping someone.
 I hope to help children domestically and on a global scale,” said Arias.